ZIADEA/ACADEMIC-PROJECT-1-cooking-recipe-site/readme.txt

 In my first year as a student engineer, I was assigned a web technology project.
 Here is the result of my work in pairs with a fellow student.
 We hope you will give us some constructive feedback.
 For contact: djeryala@gmail.com

+In my first year as a student engineer, I was assigned a web technology project.
+Here is the result of my work in pairs with a fellow student.
+We hope you will give us some constructive feedback.
+For contact: djeryala@gmail.com

 MANIPULATION :

 Le fichier code_bd.sql contient le script SQL nécessaire à la création de la base de données.